Table of Contents

-It may be a wise idea to take your child to the bank to set up the account — regardless of whether you bank online.
-That way, your child will hear you discuss options and responsibilities with the bank officer and see the funds move from your hands into those of the bank.
+- Set up a bank account.
+Your child will hear you discuss options and responsibilities with the bank officer and see the funds move from your hands into those of the bank.

-Each month, consider reviewing the savings account report with your child and discussing interest, deposits and other points.
+- Review the savings account report.
+Each month, discuss with your child about interest, deposits and other points.
 If your child has developed solid financial literacy by their teenage years, consider allowing them to open a credit card account.

-Prepaid credit cards are something to consider.
+- Consider prepaid credit cards.
 They work just like regular credit cards but help to ensure your child won't spend their way into debt.
 And getting a handle on their money could also help as he or she makes their way to college.